KVTCoderOfficial/coffee-maker/README.md

 # coffee-maker
-Program for the operation of a coffee maker and controlled through browser.
+Program for the operation of coffee-maker and controlled through browser.